Classes

 Team Building

-• Groups focus on the principles of team-building by working through a progression of initiatives and elements.
+• Groups focus on the principles of team building by working through the progression of initiatives and elements.
 Each activity will focus on a different aspect of the team.
 These aspects may include goal setting, trust, problem solving, planning, or group cohesion.
-Most groups will progress onto the low ropes course during this class.
-Add fun to team-building and you have a recipe for success.
-This course is physically and mentally challenging to groups.
+Most groups will progress

 Ecology